alexeypav/productive-go-client/README.md

 4. If configuration is present, you can run the client non-interactively using flags
 ```
   -date string
-        Date for the operation in YYYY-MM-DD format (default "2024-05-10")
+        Date for the time entry in YYYY-MM-DD format (default "2024-05-10")
   -hours int
-        Hours component of the time (default 8)
+        Hours component of the time
   -minutes int
         Minutes component of the time
   -notes string
-        Date for the operation in YYYY-MM-DD format
+        Any notes for the time entry (Default = empty)
   -serviceId string
         ID of the service
 ```

 ## Other
-- To edit or reset the config, use the config.json file created in the app root directory on first run.
+- To edit or reset the config, edit or delete the config.json file created in the app root directory on first run.